reframe-hpc/reframe/docs/tutorial.rst

 Run reports and performance logging
 -----------------------------------

-Once a test session finishes, ReFrame stores the detailed session information in database file located under ``$HOME/.reframe/reports``.
+Once a test session finishes, ReFrame stores the detailed session information in a database file located under ``$HOME/.reframe/reports``.
 Past performance data can be retrieved from this database and compared with the current or another run.
 We detail handling of the results database in section :ref:`inspecting-past-results`.